 With gravel in hand, the ceremony celebrating the commemoration of the Thatcher Ferry Bridge, as it was known at that time, took place on December 23, 1958.
 At this ceremony, United States Ambassador Mr. Julian Harrington and Panamanian President Mr. Ernesto de la Guardia Jr. were present, as well as numerous other dignitaries.
 The actual physical construction began on October 12, 1959, and took nearly two and one half years to complete.
 Inauguration took place on October 12, 1962, during which time gold metals and other commemorative items were distributed.

 While it is currently referred to as the Bridge of the Americas, it was originally named after Mr. Maurice H. Thatcher, who cut the tape during the inauguration services.
-Few if any now refer to the bridge by this name.

 On the western side of the bridge, and just off to the right side of the road, you’ll find a look-out area.
 From here, one can get a reasonably good view of the bridge, with Ancon Hill and Panama City in the background.
 As well, you can look north and see a bit more of the Panama Canal, towards Miraflores Locks.
 This is the only look-out area near to the bridge, and you are not permitted to walk across the bridge or stop while driving over it.